usc-sail/AnnotationFusion.jl/README.md

 ### Regression (or real-time, or time-continuous annotations)
+Fusion for regression problems works the same way as in the example above.
+Note, however, that usually time-alignment is needed before the fusion, which is currently not implemented.

 # References
  [1] Mundnich K, Nasir M, Georgiou PG, Narayanan SS. [_Exploiting Intra-Annotator Rating Consistency Through Copeland's Method for Estimation of Ground Truth Labels in Couples' Therapy_](https://sail.usc.edu/publications/html/b2hd-mundnich2017exploiting.html).
 In INTERSPEECH 2017 (pp. 3167-3171).